Your free business.com+ membership unlocks exclusive tech deals and advisor support

 FYIDid you know

-Generally Accepted Accounting Principles (GAAP) rules require accrual-basis accounting and abide by the principles of revenue recognition and expense matching.
+Generally Accepted Accounting Principles (GAAP) require accrual-basis accounting, which follows revenue recognition and expense matching principles.

 Is cash- or accrual-basis accounting best for my business?